 Khwaja, A. (2005).
 Measuring Empowerment at the Community Level: An Economist's Perspective.
 In D. Narayan (ed.), Measuring Empowerment.
 Cross-Disciplinary Perspectives (p.
 267-284).
 Washington DC: The World Bank.

 Khitarishvili, T. (2016) Gender dimensions of inequality in the countries of Central Asia, South Caucasus, and Western CIS.
 Levy Economics Institute, Working Paper, No. 858.

+Kishor, S. (2000) Empowerment of women in Egypt and links to the survival and health of their infants.
+In: Presser, H. B. and Sen, G (eds.).
+Women's Empowerment and Demographic Processes: Moving Beyond Cairo.
+New York/Oxford:Oxford University Press.

 Kishor, S. & Gupta, K. (2004) Women's empowerment in India and its states: evidence from the NFHS.
 Economic and Political Weekly, p.694-712.